Replacing the Battery on a Timex Ironman Watch

 • If the watch circuit board has come up out of the casing, it can be lowered back into the case by carefully pushing the spring contacts for the watch buttons inwards one by one, while gently pushing the board back down into the case. (fig 8)

 • For any watch that is water-resistant, there is an O-ring with which the case back must make good contact.
 Any debris that has fallen either onto this O-ring OR inside of the case backing must be carefully removed.
 This can be done by swabbing with a lint-free swab, but note that this may remove grease which is used to ensure the seal.
-If you do this, you should consider replacing it with some grease that is appropriate for watch O-rings; some grease may deteriorate the O-ring, the plastic, and/or the electronics.
+If you do this, you should consider replacing it with some grease that is appropriate for watch O-rings; the wrong type of grease may deteriorate the O-ring, the plastic, and/or the electronics.
 Replace the sticker in its original orientation.(fig 9)

 • Screw down the backing evenly; this is done by replacing the screws in a star or cross pattern.
 First replace the screws without tightening, then rotate through the screws at least twice in the order shown (fig 10), tightening only a very little at a time until the original tightness has been reached.